BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing as São Paulo can be humid, but always include a light jacket or sweater.
-The weather can change quickly, and air-conditioned interiors can be surprisingly cool.
+Pack light, breathable clothing, but always include a light jacket or sweater.
+São Paulo's weather can be unpredictable, with cooler evenings even in warmer months.
 Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.